raspberrypi/documentation/usage/camera/raspicam/raspistill.md

-# Raspistill
+# raspistill

-`Raspistill` is the command line tool for capturing still photographs with a Raspberry Pi camera module.
+`raspistill` is the command line tool for capturing still photographs with a Raspberry Pi camera module.

 ## Basic usage of raspistill